knowledge of statistical reasoning, from descriptive

 The key element of this principle is that authors do not present the

-ideas as well as written words.
-If authors model a study after one
+as well as written words.
+If authors model a study after one done by

-done by someone else, the originating author should be given credit.
+someone else, the originating author should be given credit.
+If the

-If the rationale for a study was suggested in the Discussion section
+rationale for a study was suggested in the Discussion section of

-of someone else's article, the person should be given credit.
-Given
+someone else's article, the person should be given credit.
+Given the

-the free exchange of ideas, which is very important for the health
+free exchange of ideas, which is very important for the health of

-of intellectual discourse, authors may not know where an idea for a
+intellectual discourse, authors may not know where an idea for a study

-study originated.
-If authors do know, however, they should
+originated.
+If authors do know, however, they should acknowledge the

 Consult the Writing Center or a recommended guide to documentation and